· 11 min read

 Three Rio Convention CoPs

-Each of the Rio Conventions has an impressive history of CoPs, high-level events, and side-events, and has adopted a vast array of decisions, protocols, goals, and targets.
+Each of the Rio Conventions has an impressive history of CoPs, high-level events, and side-events, and have adopted a vast array of decisions, protocols, goals and targets.

 But the Rio Conventions also have their limits, as is becoming increasingly apparent.